breadcrumbs--red-border

 Canberra Health Services (CHS) is focussed on the delivery of high quality, effective, person-centred care.
 We provide acute, sub-acute, primary and community‐based health services, to the Australian Capital Territory (ACT) and surrounding regions.
 More information can be found on the CHS website.

-Applications are sought for an Advanced Trainee in cardiology at Canberra Hospital commencing February 2026.
-To be eligible for this position you must be PGY4+ by February 2026
+Applications are sought for an Advanced Trainee in Cardiology at Canberra Hospital commencing February 2027, for a period of two years, with possible extension.
+To be eligible for this position you must be PGY 4 + by February 2027

 IMPORTANT NOTE: